Level 1: 112716 IP's, Level 2: 24457 Allocations, Level 3: 1316 ASN's. Last Updated: 09.12.2023 03:03 CET

 In order to achieve this goal, to be the number 1 blacklist, our Level 1 policy only contains single IP addresses [ /32], which were used by spammers / abusers.Level 1 includes both automatic and manual listings.

-IP's get listed in Level 1 automatically if they either try to deliver e-mails to spamtraps or if they are involved in port scans or probes or any kind of attacks against our servers.
+IP's get listed in Level 1 automatically if they either try to deliver e-mails to spamtraps or if they try to break an SPF Record by forwarding mail that is forbidden by the SPF-Record or if they falsify senders with SRS while no SPF is set for the sender domain or if they are involved in port scans or probes or any kind of attacks against our servers.

 To prevent mail servers of responsible providers get Level 1 listed by their customers either intentionally or negligently, we have implemented appropriate protective measures.